Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Pantheon of Exandria/Lolth.md

 **_Depiction._** Many Lolthite icons and idols show an alluring woman with dark purple skin and silver hair, her abdomen swelling into the terrifying body of a monstrous spider.

 **_Enemies._** Lolth holds a searing grudge against [[Kord]], for with one throw of his mighty thunderspear he impaled her against a cliffside, leaving her drow armies leaderless during [[the Calamity]].
-Lolth and [[Gruumsh]] also share a burning hatred for [[Corellon]], whom she claims drove her children below the earth, and Lolth often manipulates Gruumsh’s followers into attacking her enemies so that the drow may remain safe.
+Lolth and [[Gruumsh]] also share a burning hatred for [[Corellon]], whom she claims drove her children below the earth, and Lolth often manipulates [[Gruumsh]]’s followers into attacking her enemies so that the drow may remain safe.
 While Lolth cannot sense the will or power of [[the Luxon]], the entity that is now worshiped by the [[Dark Elves]] of [[Xhorhas]], she is bent entirely toward the destruction of its followers and their memory.

 #### Commandments of Lolth